Multiplicative vector fields on bundle gerbes: Introduction

-As an application of Theorem \ref{t:invertbutterflymulti-rogers}, we propose 2-plectic and quasi-Hamiltonian analogues of a formula of Kostant.
-Given a Hamiltonian Lie algebra action $\g \to \mathfrak{X}(M,\omega)$ on a symplectic manifold, Kostant gives a lift to a $\g$-action on a prequantization of $(M,\omega)$ (a principal $S^1$-bundle $P\to M$ with connection whose curvature equals $\omega$) by infinitesimal quantomorphisms.
-In Section \ref{s:app}, we show that a Hamiltonian $\g$-action on a 2-plectic manifold $(M,\chi)$ (i.e., one admitting a \emph{homotopy moment map} as in \cite{callies2016homotopy}) naturally lifts to an infinitesimal $\g$-action on a prequantization of $(M,\chi)$.
-For quasi-Hamiltonian spaces with Lie group-valued moment maps, a similar lift is obtained.
+As applications of the quasi-isomorphism $\mathbb{L}(M,\chi)\cong \mathbb{X}(P; B,\gamma)$ in Theorem \ref{t:invertbutterflymulti-rogers}, we propose 2-plectic and quasi-Hamiltonian analogues of a formula of Kostant.
+Let $G$ be a compact connected Lie group with Lie algebra $\g$.
+Given a Hamiltonian $G$-action on a symplectic manifold $(M,\omega)$, a formula due to Kostant gives a lift of the infinitesimal $\g$-action on $M$ to a $\g$-action on a prequantization of $(M,\omega)$, a principal $S^1$-bundle $P\to M$ with connection whose curvature equals $\omega$, by infinitesimal quantomorphisms.
+In Section \ref{s:kost}, we show in Corollary \ref{c:2KostantLift} that a Hamiltonian $G$-action on a 2-plectic manifold $(M,\chi)$ (i.e., one admitting a \emph{homotopy moment map} as in \cite{callies2016homotopy}) naturally lifts to a `weak' infinitesimal $\g$-action on a prequantization of $(M,\chi)$ by infinitesimal quantomorphisms---i.e, a butterfly morphism

+where $P\toto X$ is a bundle gerbe over $M$ with connective structure $(B,\gamma)$.
+Moreover, if the bundle gerbe is a (strongly) $G$-equivariant bundle gerbe, we show in Theorem \ref{t:g-actsagree} that the above lift agrees with the underlying $\g$-actions on $P$ and $X$ by multiplicative vector fields that preserve $B$ and $\gamma$ on the nose (i.e. with $\alpha=0$).
+For quasi-Hamiltonian spaces with Lie group-valued moment maps, a similar lift is obtained in Theorem \ref{t:qHamKost}.
+These results help clarify some of the concluding questions raised in \cite[Section 13]{callies2016homotopy}.